eic/tutorial-developing-benchmarks/_episodes/01-analysis_scripts_and_snakemake.md

 ```

 We are giving the Snakefile the S3 access key so it can download the files we request.

+Thinking ahead to when we want to put our benchmark on eicweb, we also add this `ENV_MODE` variable which allows us to specify paths differently based on whether we're running locally or in GitLab's pipelines.

 We also defined a new rule: `your_benchmark_campaign_reco_get`.
 This rule defines how to download a single file from S3 to the location `sim_output`.